Mircus/SatoQC/intuitive_explanation.md

-# The Nations and Turbulence: Understanding Quasi-Complex Manifolds
+# The Nations and Turbulence: Understanding Quasi-Complex Manifolds from the Hyperfunction Standpoint

-*An intuitive explanation for Daniele Struppa*
+*For Daniele Struppa*

 ## The Basic Setup: A Planet of Nations